sebastianGehrmann/dblp-pub/README.md

 Scraping dblp is allowed by them and they even offer an API for it.
 The API, however, is restricted to the search for authors.
 This is why I wrote this scraper, which allows you to also search for publications.

+## Installation

+Just type "pip install dblp-pub" in your terminal and it will get installed.
+You can also clone this repository and type "python setup.py install" after switching to the downloaded folder.

 ## How to use it?

 After importing it, you can use the search()-function to search in dblp for any array of key words.
 The result will be a pandas DataFrame.